-On behalf of CWPA and California's wetfish industry, I am submitting this request for renewal of the EFP authorizing sardine fishing to collect biological samples, enabling us to continue the field work begun in May 2020 with Council and NMFS approval.
+On behalf of CWPA and California's wetfish industry, I am submitting this request for renewal of the EFP authorizing sardine fishing to collect biological samples, enabling us to continue the field work begun in May 2020 with PFMC and NMFS approval.
 In 2020-21 the Council recommended and NMFS approved an EFP for 520 mt for sardine fishing, replicating normal 'directed' fishing procedures, to collect biological / age samples to represent a directed fishery.
+Today the Council unanimously approved the renewal of this EFP for the amount we requested, 520 mt.